Billing in balenaCloud is managed through organizations. To manage billing for a specific organization, navigate to the organization and select the

 At the bottom of this page, you'll find more information on the available plans, and you can change plans as necessary.

-To enable customers to drive down their device usage costs, balena has enabled a system known as "credits".
-A credit is a pre-purchased unit that corresponds to the usage of one Microservices device exceeding plan allowance for one month.
-Any unused credits would be used before a dynamic charge is initiated at the end of your monthly billing cycle.
+To enable customers to drive down their device usage costs, balena has an optional credit-based purchasing model available.
+A credit represents a pre-purchased unit that corresponds to the usage of one device exceeding plan allowance for one month.
+At the end of each monthly billing cycle, any available credits are used first before a dynamic charge is initiated.
+This system is available for all non-Prototype customers.

-The discount premise is simple—the greater your volume in a single purchase, the lower your per-credit cost will be.
-The discount computation also takes into account the previously purchased and unused credits.
 Credit purchases of any size will result in paying less for device usage on the platform.
-To estimate credit pricing at different volumes, head over to the Paying With Credits section of our pricing page.
+The greater your volume in a single purchase, the lower your per-credit cost will be.
+The discount computation also takes into account the previously purchased credits that haven't been used.
+This means that you can continue to "top off" your credits to maintain better discounts.
+To estimate credit costs, head over to the Paying With Credits section of our pricing page.

-To manage credits for a specific organization, navigate to the organization and select the
+To manage credits, navigate to the organization and select the

 Credits tab from the sidebar on the left:

-Credits will expire 10 years after the date of purchase.
+Note: Unused credits will expire 10 years after the date of purchase.
 If there is no activity for 2 years we may at our discretion cancel any outstanding credits and will provide 60 days notice to the customer of our intention to do so.
 Credit purchases are non-refundable and cannot be refunded due to project or plan cancellation.
 Credits are also non-transferrable between organizations.
+Credits only apply to

 For both devices and users, usage is calculated based on the maximum number in your account at any point during the month after any available credits have been used.
 This includes all active devices, whether online or offline.